mikeder/mikeder.github.io/content/projects/rust-server.md

 Wipe 8 "Unique Players" seems to have taken a dive due to BattleMetrics leaderboard rollover, or something.
 It was a fairly popular wipe, some folks even deciding to team up for next wipe.

+Wipe 10 is when I started with the "creative" settings enabled.
+Most people that joined were confused that there weren't free build plugins and all blueprints unlocked.

 ### Map Candidates

 * https://rustmaps.com/map/4000_1008938238